pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/svet_test_cases.md

             - removing product from the cart to the favorites
             - removing product from the cart and then returning it back
             - adding same product twice with different variations, and then removing one of them from the cart
+            - removing product from the payment page
+            - removing product to favorites from the payment page

 ----